h5bp/Front-end-Developer-Interview-Questions/README.md

   * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
-* Write a simple slideshow page
+* Describe how you would create a simple slideshow page.
 * What tools do you use to test your code's performance?
 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.
-* What is FOUC?
+* What is Flash of Unstyled Content?
 How do you avoid FOUC?
 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.